As originated by A. Jean Ayres

 Sensory integration intervention as originated by Ayres takes place within a specially designed therapeutic environment that allows the therapist to present specific sensory experiences to the child, which gradually increase in complexity over time.
 This kind of intervention is characterized by a playful atmosphere in which the child is encouraged to generate ideas for activities, to flexibly respond to novel challenges and to develop confidence as well as competence.
 Sensory integration is considered an evidence-based practice for children and youth with autism.

 This intervention includes consultation and education with parents, teachers and other caregivers, modification of environments and inclusion of appropriate sensory-based activities throughout the day.
 The application of sensory integration principles within organizations takes into consideration the sensory demands in the workplace.
 The application for populations takes into account the sensory and practice differences and demands for a population such as adults with autism.

 The sensory integration (SI) specialty was originally developed by USC Chan faculty member A. Jean Ayres PhD, OTR (1920–1988), who was both an occupational therapist and an educational psychologist.
-Dr. Ayres developed a theoretical framework, a set of standardized tests (today known as the Sensory Integration and Praxis Tests), and a clinical approach for identification and remediation of SI problems in children.
+Dr. Ayres developed a theoretical framework, a set of standardized tests (today known as the Sensory Integration and Praxis Tests), and a clinical approach for identification and remediation of sensory processing challenges in children.
 Her publications on sensory integration span a 30-year period from the 1960s through the 1980s, and include psychometric studies as well as clinical trials and single case studies.
 Ayres’ ideas ushered in a new way of looking at children and understanding many of the developmental, learning and emotional problems that arise during childhood.